cirelledo-csa/herd/Readme.rst

 =====

 This is an attempt to define the rules for how we will manage cloud first applications.
-Details on howto can be found in the HerdWiki_
+Details on howto can be found at ssh://git@github.com/ucopacme/herd.wiki.git

-.. _HerdWiki: ssh://git@github.com/ucopacme/herd.wiki.git

 Rules of the game
 -----------------